notator/WebMIDISynthHost/README.md

 * **monosynth (Chris Wilson)** A very simple synth.
 The original is [here](https://github.com/cwilso/monosynth).<br />

 ####Remarks:
-* The soundFonts directory has been seeded with .sf2 files created from the [Arachno soundfont](http://www.arachnosoft.com/main/soundfont.php) using the [Viena soundfont editor](http://www.synthfont.com/index.html).
+ 1. The soundFonts directory has been seeded with .sf2 files created from the [Arachno soundfont](http://www.arachnosoft.com/main/soundfont.php) using the [Viena soundfont editor](http://www.synthfont.com/index.html).
 Any soundFont can, of course, be used.<br />
+ 2. There are 3 types of issue that can arise:
+    * Issues relating to the WebMIDISynth API should be raised [here](https://github.com/notator/WebMIDISynthHost/issues) in this repository.
+    * Issues relating to my version of Chris' MIDI synth (cwMIDISynth) should be raised in the [SimpleMIDISynthHost](https://github.com/notator/SimpleMIDISynthHost/issues) repository.
+    * Issues relating to my version of the gree sf2Synth.js (sf2Synth1) should be raised in the [SimpleSoundFontSynthHost](https://github.com/notator/SimpleSoundFontSynthHost/issues) repository.
+<br />

-* I am not a Web Audio specialist, so would really welcome some help in developing the resident synthesizers' code.
+I am not a Web Audio specialist, so would really welcome some help in developing the resident synthesizers' code.
 I think its especially important that Sf2Synth1 gets optimised.<br />
-<br />

 November 2015<br />
 James Ingram